silkute/silkute/README.md

   </p>
   -->

 <h2 align="center">Hi 👋!
-My name is Sike and I'm a Full Stack Developer, from Lithuania</h2>
+My name is Silke and I'm a Full Stack Developer, from Lithuania</h2>

 ###